ngkaiwen/summit-on-react-1/README.md

 Visit our application with this delopyed link.
 You must have login credentials.

-Dear Professor Boesch, you can [contact our team](https://github.com/TheIanSim/summit-on-react#summit-analytics-team) for your login credentials, and on the config files for our github in order to run the application offline on local host on your computer.
+Dear Professor Boesch, you can [contact our team](https://github.com/TheIanSim/summit-on-react#summit-analytics-team) for your login credentials, and on the config files for our github in order to run the application on your computer.

 [![SplashScreen](https://github.com/TheIanSim/summit-on-react/blob/master/readMePics/SplashScreen.png?raw=true)](https://summit-analytics.firebaseapp.com)